-Board Policy 3122 prohibits sexual assault and other sexual misconduct; Santa Monica College has developed a number of procedures and protocols that require the interaction of a number of college offices and departments in order to address sexual assault and other sexual misconduct.
+Board Policy 3122 prohibits sexual assault and other sexual misconduct.
+Santa Monica College has developed a number of procedures and protocols that require the interaction of a number of college offices and departments in order to address sexual assault and other sexual misconduct.
 These departments include, but are not limited to: the Campus Police Department, Student Health Services, Student Affairs, the Title IX Coordinator, and the Counseling Department.

-Santa Monica College plans to initiate comprehensive training for all new incoming students and new employees that is designed to prevent incidents of sexual violence including sexual assault, domestic violence, dating violence, and stalking.
+Santa Monica College gives comprehensive training to students and employees that is designed to prevent incidents of sexual violence including sexual assault, domestic violence, dating violence, and stalking.